-I am fifth year doctoral candidate studying planetary science at the University of Arizona's Lunar and Planetary Lab (LPL).
+I am fifth year doctoral candidate studying planetary science at the University of Arizona's Lunar and Planetary Lab.
 I am interested in exoplanets and their atmospheres, specifically those around M dwarf stars.
 My research involves determining if a planet in the commonly-defined habitable zone around these types of stars is truly habitable by improving our understanding of the evolution of planetary atmospheres as they are subjected to large amounts of high energy radiation.

 The chemistry and evolution of planetary atmospheres depends on the evolution of the high-energy radiation emitted by its host star.
 High levels of extreme ultraviolet (EUV) radiation can drastically alter planetary atmospheres through ionizing, heating, expanding, chemically modifying, and eroding them during the first few billion years of a planetary lifetime.
 Current capabilities allow for far-UV and limited X-ray measurements, but observing stars other than the Sun across the EUV is impossible due to a lack of instruments operating in the necessary wavelength range.
 My research entails using the PHOENIX stellar atmosphere code to model the upper atmospheres of stars (where this energy comes from) in order to determine how much EUV radiation is emitted.
 Since we have x-ray and UV observations, I am able to constrain my models to the observed stellar spectra.

-Below is my PHOENIX model spectrum (navy) of the M dwarf star, GJ176, as compared to the observed spectrum (red).
+Below is an example PHOENIX model spectrum (navy) of the M dwarf star, GJ176, as compared to the observed spectrum (red).
 The observed spectrum is from the MUSCLES HST Treasury Survey [France+ 2016; ApJ 820:89F].
 The MUSCLES spectrum contains Chandra/XMM-Newton X-ray observations, empirically derived relations to compute the EUV spectrum, and observed HST COS and STIS spectra covering the Far-UV and Near-UV regions.

 Art is rad.

 The Art of Planetary Science is an annual art exhibit put on by the graduate students of LPL.
-I have had the pleasure of co-organizing the event for the past three years with the rest of the TAPS team: Jamie Molaro, James Keane, Hannah Tanquary - and joining our team in a big way this year, Theresa Hentz!
+I have had the pleasure of co-organizing the event for the past four years with the rest of the TAPS team: Jamie Molaro, James Keane, Hannah Tanquary, Theresa Hentz, and Tracy Esman.